-1 Technical note: For the purposes of this analysis, Wall Street-West Avenue is defined as Census Tract 437.
+Technical note: For the purposes of this analysis, Wall Street-West Avenue is defined as Census Tract 437.
 While the boundary of the combined and expanded redevelopment area crosses Tract 438, including this tract would capture the residential neighborhood across US Highway 7, creating a different picture of the neighborhood.
 Where possible, 2010 block-level data was analyzed, and will be pointed out.
-When South Norwalk is referred to, the data referenced is for Census Tract 441.
+When South Norwalk is referred to the data referenced is for Census Tract 441 the neighborhood since 2010, increasing the area's residential population by 72%.
+New residential population is expected to continue to grow as additional new developments in the pipeline are approved.